saint11/DeadWeight/source/game.md

 Each player must consume one *ration* each, or get the **hungry** and **parched** affliction.
 If they already have the *hungry affliction* roll from the [decay table](#exploration).

 ### 4. Sleep
 Depending on where they sleep player will have different bonuses and penalties.
 Each sleep location has a price in silver or resources associated with it.
 When you choose a location roll from the appropriate table.
+Players may choose any available sleeping location.

 Also note that not all locations have all options available, a small hamlet might not have an available inn, for example.

 In the interlude, if you were to receive an affliction you already have, you must choose another affliction to receive.

+#### On the streets
+Sometimes the streets are the only choice.

 |  2d6  | Effect                                                                         |
 | :---: | :----------------------------------------------------------------------------- |